Recommendations for VOD

 player --> cdn --> unified origin --> cache proxy --> (cloud) storage

 To make the most efficient use of this caching proxy, we recommend a specific setup for your stream: instead of creating a server manifest that references your source content directly, dref MP4s should be used as an intermediary.
-These dref MP4s contain all of the index information from the source files, but none of the media data, making them very small and ideal for caching.
+These dref MP4s contain all of the index information from the source files, but none of the media data, making them small and ideal for caching.

 The setup with the cloud storage and Unified Origin for VOD can be extended with an intermediate proxy.